 While the summer tourist season may be long gone by October, that doesn't mean Paris nightlife or local attractions take a break from serving up unique events, celebrations, and opportunities to discover the culture, history, and romance of the capital of France.
 From wine-tasting weekends to wandering through pristine settings all month long, these events are sure to entertain and delight on your trip to Paris this October.

-- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual batch of Paris-made wine with community events, wine tastings, and parties, which will take place from October 10 to 14, 2018.
+- Vendanges de Montmartre (Montmartre Wine Harvest): The village-like neighborhood of Montmartre celebrates its annual batch of Paris-made wine with community events, wine tastings, and parties over the weekend in mid-October.

 - Jardin du Luxembourg: Perhaps one of the best places in the city to take in nature this month, you can amble through lanes of trees crowned with fiery orange and yellow leaves at Jardin du Luxembourg all month long.

-- International Contemporary Art Fair (FIAC): This annual event takes place from October 18 to 21, 2018, features over 3,000 works from 180 international galleries, and is attended by some of the most influential artists and critics in the contemporary art scene.
+- International Contemporary Art Fair (FIAC): This annual event takes place on the third weekend in October and features over 3,000 works from 180 international galleries.
+FIAC is attended by some of the most influential artists and critics in the contemporary art scene.

 - Festival de l'Automne (The Autumn Festival): Since 1972, this annual three-month-long event (late September through December) celebrates the fall season with programs and showcases dedicated to music, cinema, theater, painting, illustration, and other forms of contemporary visual arts.